-‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident — Insists She Wasn’t Texting Prior To The Wreck
+‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident, Insists She Wasn’t Texting Prior To The Wreck

 “It’s shocking to me how people can look at a situation and say, ‘Oh, she was texting or she was dong this or that,’ but they have no idea what was going on.
 They somehow want to blame my parents and say, ‘She deserves it, she had it coming.'”

 Savannah went on to discuss how much it hurt her and how mad it made her because the internet bullies were attacking her for what they claimed caused the wreck, but none of them were there and couldn’t have possibly known what really happened in the moments before the star crashed her car.
-For Savannah, this was a terrifying car wreck and she while recovering from it she was being bullied by complete strangers.
+For Savannah, this was a terrifying car wreck, and while recovering from it, she was being bullied by complete strangers.

 “People in the world see what we put on social media and they see the show and think they know everything about us, but they have no idea.
 People say hurtful things like that; it hurts my dad and mom because the situation could have ended a lot differently.
 So for them to say negative comments, that’s so uncalled for.”

-While Savannah Chrisley continues to recover from a broken vertebra, she is not backing down from shutting down anyone who claims she was using her phone before the accident.
+While Savannah Chrisley continues to recover from a broken vertebra, she is not backing away from shutting down anyone who claims she was using her phone before the accident.

 Savannah Chrisley went on to reveal that she is aware of how lucky she was for having her seatbelt on and not texting during the accident.
 Truthfully, the accident and the aftermath could have been much worse for the Chrisley Knows Best star.